Jon Gosselin To Work As a Stripper As He Turns 40

 Jon Gosselin has been rehearsing for a few weeks to prepare for his big night.
 He has also been working out so that he will look pretty good while he is out there doing this new job.
 It turns out that Jon Gosselin is friends with the people running the show and that is how he ended up doing it.
 You have to wonder if it comes with a pretty good paycheck that he needs as well.
 It is being said this is not a joke, but Jon has posted a question mark at the end of a post, so maybe he just isn’t sure that he will do a very good job at it.
 Hopefully, someone will get video of Jon Gosselin stripping to share with the world since everyone won’t be able to attend.

-Jon and Kate Gosselin have been through their issues over the years, and these two don’t even get along very well anymore.
+Jon and Kate Gosselin have been through their issues over the years, and these two don’t get along very well anymore.
 Their reality show was canceled, but she later was able to get her own show called Kate Plus 8.
 The last season of the show pretty much focused on Kate taking the kids on various vacations and having a good time together.
 Hopefully, TLC will bring it back for more episodes.

 Are you shocked to hear that Jon Gosselin will be working as a stripper for one night?
 Do you think that he will end up liking it and doing it again?
 Sound off in the comments section below on your thoughts about Jon Gosselin’s new one night job as a stripper.
 If he does great, maybe he will do it again.